Koshmaar/CheckersFromHell/README.md

 *Noise generator* - The mechanic of the game is based on players having to stay in constant communication with each other.

-Software used:
+## Software used:
 * haxe, haxeFlixel, Nape
 * FlashDevelop, Gimp, Firefox
 * git, babun (preconfigured cygwin shell under windows)
 * Resources: cgTextures,  cheri liney font (free for personal use), music "Silver UFOs" by "Spinning Clocks" (free jazz tune)
 * based on haxe demo http://haxeflixel.com/demos/MouseEventManager/

-Credits:
+## Credits:
 Hubert "Koshmaar" Rutkowski

-I spent 6h from the weekend on another event (company party), wasted about 3.5 hours trying to , and spent also quite a lot of time learning Haxe and some libraries, installing compiler and tools (first use of Gimp after years), configuring laptop and babun... so bearing this all in mind, I'm quite happy with the resultant game.
+I spent 6h from the weekend on another event (company party), wasted about 3.5 hours trying to run game on android tablet/phone (recent bug commited to haxe made this impossible), and spent also quite a lot of time learning Haxe and some libraries, installing compiler and tools (first use of Gimp after years), configuring laptop and babun... so bearing this all in mind, I'm quite happy with the resultant game.

+## Changelog

-25 januray - Version 1.0 - Jam version
+25 january - Version 1.0 - Jam version
+* checkers logic
+* music
+* works!

 Versions improved after jam: